jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 This test API includes calls to select a specific proxy, change a few parameters (e.g. WRR weigths, an additional artificial delay, etc), or to show/modify OVS flow entries.
 You may connect to `http://<server IP address>:18000`.

-**Launching scenario 1 with multiple proxies (OVPN servers) with different schedulers and using both CPE and proxies jointly as one switch without namespaces (may be useful for testbeds with real equipment)**
+**Launching scenario 1 with multiple proxies (OVPN servers) with different schedulers and using both CPE and proxies jointly as one switch without namespaces on the CPE (may be useful for testbeds with real equipment)**

 In this experiment we will employ an OpenVPN connection between _CPE_ and _proxy 1_, which will tunnel the connection between _client_ and _server_. _CPE_ and _proxy 1_ will employ the 5G-CLARITY scheduler.
 To launch this experiment, follow these steps: